Canadian Science Policy Centre

 Speakers: Ester Gerassime, Dr. Robert Crawhall, Dr. M. Johnny Rungtusanatham, Mr. Claude Goodman

-A March 2022 survey by Canadian Manufacturers and Exporters reported nine out of ten companies in the sector are experiencing supply chain issues.
-The impact includes job losses, inability to fulfill export sales, and supply chain fragility threatening Canada’s long-term growth.
+A March 2022 survey by Canadian Manufacturers and Exporters reported that nine out of ten companies in the sector are experiencing supply chain issues.
+Impacts include job losses, inability to fulfill orders, and supply chain fragility, which is threatening Canada’s long-term growth.
 Have businesses in Canada become over-dependent on global supply chains?
 What foresight can be provided by academics in policy studies?
-Is there a policy-driven role for government to intervene?
-This panel will bring together executives from the manufacturing sector, policymakers, and academics to answer these questions and recommend solutions.
+Is there a policy-driven role for the government to play?
+This panel brought together executives from the manufacturing sector, policymakers, and academics to address these questions and recommend solutions.

 Canada’s net-zero carbon transition hinges on the development of the circular bioeconomy, where biotechnology drives systems-level integration of all sectors towards a renewable, sustainable, and equitable future.
 Uptake of innovations is challenged by the perceived trade-offs between circularity and stakeholders’ bottom line.
 Coordination of research, innovation, commercialization, regulation, and policy is needed to overcome the economic headwinds impeding implementation and amplify the social and environmental tailwinds that promote it.
 This panel brings together academics, policymakers, and industry leaders to discuss circular systems policy in Canada and uncover opportunities and solutions to drive the transition to a circular bioeconomy.